 Bidders must acknowledge understanding and compliance with each section of this RFP.
 If the bidder's document conflicts with this RFP, the RFP's language takes priority.
 This is a closed-bid submission.
 Bids will be opened and examined according to the timetable set forth in this document.
 Bidders will not have the opportunity to amend bids once they are submitted.
 If a bid is not complete, it will not be accepted.
 Further, if the contract is awarded and then discovered to be incomplete, that award will be rescinded.
 Bids must be submitted BEFORE the posted deadline and will not be accepted after.
-Electronic submissions is our preferred method of submitting responses.
+Bids must be bound in some manner (three-ring, stapled, pressureplate, etc.) and not submitted as loose pages, whether in an envelope or folder pocket.
+Electronic submissions, including faxed responses, will be accepted; please provide five copies of the submission on individual flash drives.
 Bidders will submit one (1) copy bid (electronic submissions not submitted through Comm-Pass will be in Microsoft Word or PDF format).
 Any bid that does not specifically address the RFP will not be considered a valid bid-response.